Types of Museum & Library Collaborations

 next to each other/walkway & underground tunnel

-Denver Public Library and the Denver Art Museum are not located within the same structure, but they are both connected by an underground tunnel and an aboveground walkway.
+-Technically, the Denver Public Library and the Denver Art Museum are not located within the same structure, but they are both connected by an underground tunnel and an aboveground walkway.

 -The underground concourse was bulit in 1996 and the external steel canopy was constructed in 1998.